Rise of Nightmares: Plot

 Josh awakens to find that he has been tied to a chair by Viktor, the mad scientist responsible for the zombies.
 Max is tied up as well, but is soon killed by Viktor.
 He is about to kill Josh when he gets a phone call and exits urgently, leaving a zombie nurse to finish the job.
 Fortunately, Josh is rescued and freed by the Romanian who told Josh of Kate's letter, and they attempt to find their way out.
 The two make their way through a hall when the survivor inspects a fresh bloodstain, only to end up bisected by a trap.
-Josh fights his way through a horde of zombies and encounters Jane, but she is kidnapped by Ernst.
+Josh fights his way through a horde of zombies and encounters Jane, but she is immediately kidnapped by Ernst.
 He later comes across a ringing phone.
-Josh answers and hears Kate begging him to help, followed by a woman's voice telling him that he will never find her, and a projector shows footage of a webcam with a mysterious woman next to Kate, who is captive in a torture chair.
-He continues to find strange bedrooms; in one such room, there is a crib and a doll making sounds of crying.
-He then finds a sewing room, filled with dresses and mannequins, one of which resembles like a zombie.
-He advances to a cave to find that the two Russian ballerinas are now zombies.
-The strange woman from before traps him in with the zombie twins.
-After he defeats them, he wanders outside to a courtyard.
+Josh answers and hears Kate begging him to help, followed by a woman's voice telling him that he will never find her, and a projector shows footage of a mysterious woman next to Kate.
+He advances to a cave to find that the two Russian ballerinas are now zombies, and the strange woman from before traps him in with the zombie twins.
+After he kills them, he wanders outside to a courtyard.